Cleveland, Queensland: Geography

 Cleveland is located on the western shores of Moreton Bay approximately 25 km east-south-east of Brisbane, the capital of the Australian state of Queensland.
 It comprises commercial, residential and industrial areas and is the location of Redland City's Council Chambers, offices and various cultural facilities.

 Raby Bay was an area of mangroves and mudflats which has been developed as canal estates and a marina development.

 Toondah Harbour is the location of the Stradbroke Island Ferry Terminal used by water taxis and vehicular ferries to provide access to North Stradbroke Island.
 This area of Moreton Bay is naturally shallow but the Fison Channel has been dredged to provide access for vehicular ferries which connect Cleveland to Dunwich.
 Toondah Harbour is situated in an area of coastal wetlands featuring sandbanks, mudflats and mangroves which provide important habitats for dugongs, turtles and many shorebird species including migratory birds such as the critically endangered eastern curlew.
 Most of the wetlands in this area, except for Toondah Harbour and its primary channel, are within the boundaries of the Moreton Bay Ramsar site.

 Cassim Island, an area of sandbanks and mangroves located to the north of Toondah Harbour, provides the Harbour with shelter from northerly winds.
 The island is named after William Cassim, an early Cleveland hotel keeper.
 Cassim Island provides a high value habitat for wading birds and other mangrove fauna.

-Road infrastructure

 The Cleveland–Redland Bay Road exits to the south.